-Some taxi drivers are a little wild with their driving, and if you've only travelled around Europe it might be a little worrying.
+Some taxi drivers in Istanbul are a little wild with their driving, and if you've only travelled around Europe it might be a little worrying.
 If you would like your driver to slow down, "yavaş gidin" is the phrase you need.

 Although Istanbul is not too 'wild west' when it comes to scams and overcharging, here are some pieces of advice to take into account when taking a taxi in Istanbul.

 - If possible, book your taxi from your hotel or restaurant.